by Cori Lefkowith | Dec 7, 2013

 Burpee Sit Thrus – Start standing with your feet together.
 Then place your hands on the ground in front of your feet.
 Jump your feet back so you are in the crawling/bull dog position.
 Beginners may need to step their feet back instead of jumping them back.
 Once you are in the bull dog position, you are going to perform a sit thru each way.
 Kick your left leg under and through as you lift your right hand and replace it with your left leg.
 Then bring your leg back under into the bull dog position and kick through the other way, rotating open.
 Once you’ve completed a sit thru on each side, jump your feet back in and stand up.
 As you stand back up, you are going to jump up off the ground.
 Beginners may not want to include the jump at the top.
 After you jump, go right back down and repeat the move.

-Lateral Ski Hops – Keep your feet together and squat down.
-Then with your feet together, jump side to side.
-Try to jump as far to each side as quickly as possible.
-Beginners may want to pause in a squat after each jump to balance.
-Push Ups– Beginners will do either an incline push up with their hands up on a bench or a push up from their knees.
+Push Ups – Beginners will do either an incline push up with their hands up on a bench or a push up from their knees.
 Advanced exercisers will do a push up from their hands and toes.
 For any variation, start by lying on the ground with your legs together.
 Place your hands outside your chest.
 Draw your belly button in toward your spine and squeeze your glutes.
 If doing this move from your toes, you will then press up onto your hands and toes.
 Your body should move in one straight line.
 Everything should move together as you press up to the top of the push up with the arms full extended.
 Do not let your butt go up in the air or your hips sag toward the ground.
 Do not tuck your chin.
 Keep your head in line with your spine.
 Make sure to keep your core tight so your low back doesn’t arch.
 Then lower back down, making sure your body moves as one unit.
 Touch your chest to the ground and then lift right back up.
 If your body doesn’t move together, if you do the “worm” as you press up or down, regress to your knees or an incline push up.
 Move quickly even if that means regressing the move.
 It is better to do an easier variation and move the entire 30 seconds than to do a harder variation and have to rest during the 30 seconds.

-Full Body Crunch– Lie on your back with your legs out straight.
+Full Body Crunch – Lie on your back with your legs out straight.
 You can place your hands behind your head or across your chest.
 Lift your feet up off the ground and tuck your knees in toward your chest as you crunch your upper body up.
 Keep a space between your chin and your chest as you lift your shoulder blades up off the ground.
 Crunch both your lower and upper body together then relax your upper body back down as you kick your legs out straight.
 Do not touch your heels to the ground until all reps are complete.
 Beginners may need to keep their feet up higher in the air while more advanced exercisers will kick their legs out close to the ground, keeping them only an inch or two up off the ground.
 After you kick your legs out, crunch everything back together.